umich-brcf-bioinf/Jacquard/doc/implementation_details.rst

  - Every command should have a functional test
  - Prefer unit tests to functional tests
  - Prefer tests on public methods, but note that it is sometimes easier to test a private method.
+Use good judgement.
- - Attempt PEP8 compliance
+ - Attempt PEP8 compliance.
- - Make tests independent.
+ - Make unit tests independent.

 General Architecture:
 ---------------------
-Modules are typically:
+Modules are typically one of these:
  - commands (like *translate*): these modules are invoked from the command line; they follow a simple command pattern.
  - variant caller transforms (like *mutect*): these modules contain classes that add Jacquard annotations to a native VCF record.
  - utilities  (like *vcf* or *logger*): these modules provide a common method or class used by other modules.

+Note that translate is the only command that should understand variant caller dialects; other commands should be caller agnostic.

 Extending and adapting existing patterns will ensure commands/transforms stay consistent.
 Here are some guidelines on how to extend functionality:

 How to add a new format tag:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For all variant callers that support the new tag, you will need to extend each variant caller transform to:

- * define the new tag (set the metaheader and how the new value is derived)
+ * define the new tag (set the metaheader and how the new value is derived); by convention, tags ID values are JQ_<caller_abbreviation>_<tag_name>
  * add the new tag to the variant caller's reader

 .. note:: If the new tag can be summarized, you will also need to add a
           corresponding tag to *summarize_rollup_transform*.